 Vascular dementia is the second most common cause of dementia after Alzheimer’s disease.

-What is Vascular dementia?
+What is vascular dementia?

 Information on these pages aims to give an introduction to vascular dementia.
 We hope you will find it helpful.

-This information was updated in January 2016 and is due for review in January 2018.
+This information was updated in December 2019 and is due for review in December 2021.
+It does not replace any advice that doctors, pharmacists or nurses may give you.
 Please contact us if you would like a version with references.